We independently select and share the products we love—and may receive a commission if you choose to buy.

 Researchers at Harvard found that even three servings per day of cheese was associated with markers of low sperm quality, which might be a reason to skip the cheese while you’re trying to conceive.

-Changing his diet and eating habits is not an easy task.
-But when the big picture includes not only bringing a baby into the world, but also maintaining a healthier lifestyle, it's a lot easier to get on board.
+Changing his diet and habits is not an easy task.
+But when the big picture includes not only maintaining a healthier lifestyle but also bringing a baby into the world, it’s a lot easier to get on board.